aws-samples/eb-java-scorekeep/README.md

 Other branches extend the application's functionality and show the use of other AWS services.
 See the readme in each branch for details about the integration and instructions for use.

 **Branches**
 - [`cognito`](https://github.com/awslabs/eb-java-scorekeep/tree/cognito) - Support login and store users in an [Amazon Cognito](http://aws.amazon.com/cognito) user pool.
-Get AWS SDK credentials and make service calls with a Cognito Identity Pool.
+Get AWS SDK credentials and make service calls with a Cognito identity pool.
+- [`cognito-basic`](https://github.com/awslabs/eb-java-scorekeep/tree/cognito-basic) - Use Cognito for user ID storage.
+User pool only, no identity pool.
 - [`lambda`](https://github.com/awslabs/eb-java-scorekeep/tree/lambda) - Call an [AWS Lambda](http://aws.amazon.com/lambda) function to generate random names.
 - [`sql`](https://github.com/awslabs/eb-java-scorekeep/tree/sql) - Use JDBC to store game histories in an attached PostgreSQL database instance.
 - [`xray`](https://github.com/awslabs/eb-java-scorekeep/tree/xray) - Use the [AWS X-Ray SDK for Java](http://docs.aws.amazon.com/xray-sdk-for-java/latest/javadoc/) to instrument incoming requests, functions, SDK clients, SQL queries, HTTP clients, startup code, and AWS Lambda functions.